Tyler Paytas

 Articles and Chapters

-'Aptness Isn't Enough: Why We Ought to Abandon Anger', Ethical Theory and Moral Practice, forthcoming.
+'Aptness Isn't Enough: Why We Ought to Abandon Anger', Ethical Theory and Moral Practice, 27: 5, 2024 (published online in 2022).

 'Be Not Afraid: The Virtue of Fearlessness', Philosophers' Imprint 21:23, 2021.

-'Human Rights and Liberal Values: Can Religion-Targeted Immigration Bans be Justified?', Ethics & Global Politics 14:2, 2021.
+'Human Rights and Liberal Values: Can Religion-Targeted Immigration Bans be Justified?', Ethics & Global Politics 14: 2, 2021.

-'True in Word and Deed: Plato on the Impossibility of Divine Deception' (with Nicholas Baima), Journal of the History of Philosophy 58:2, 2020.
+'True in Word and Deed: Plato on the Impossibility of Divine Deception' (with Nicholas Baima), Journal of the History of Philosophy 58: 2, 2020.

 'Beneficent Governor of the Cosmos: Kant and Sidgwick on the Moral Necessity of God', Kantian and Sidgwickian Ethics, T. Paytas and T. Henning eds.
 Routledge, 2020.

-'Of Providence and Puppet Shows: Divine Hiddenness as Kantian Theodicy', Faith and Philosophy 36:1, 2019.
+'Of Providence and Puppet Shows: Divine Hiddenness as Kantian Theodicy', Faith and Philosophy 36: 1, 2019.

-'Intrinsic Valuing and the Limits of Justice: Why the Ring of Gyges Matters' (with Nicholas Baima), Phronesis 64:1, 2019.
+'Intrinsic Valuing and the Limits of Justice: Why the Ring of Gyges Matters' (with Nicholas Baima), Phronesis 64: 1, 2019.

-'God's Awful Majesty Before Our Eyes: Kant's Moral Justification for Divine Hiddenness', Kantian Review 22:1, 2017.
+'God's Awful Majesty Before Our Eyes: Kant's Moral Justification for Divine Hiddenness', Kantian Review 22: 1, 2017.

-'Rational Beings with Emotional Needs: The Patient-Centered Grounds of Kant’s Duty of Humanity', History of Philosophy Quarterly 32:4, 2015.
+'Rational Beings with Emotional Needs: The Patient-Centered Grounds of Kant’s Duty of Humanity', History of Philosophy Quarterly 32: 4, 2015.

-'Sometimes Psychopaths Get it Right: A Utilitarian Response to 'The Mismeasure of Morals'', Utilitas 26:2, 2014.
+'Sometimes Psychopaths Get It Right: A Utilitarian Response to 'The Mismeasure of Morals'', Utilitas 26: 2, 2014.

 Book Reviews

-The Case for Rage: Why Anger Is Essential to Anti-Racist Struggle, by Myisha Cherry, Ethics 133: 1, 2022.
+Review of The Case for Rage: Why Anger Is Essential to Anti-Racist Struggle, by Myisha Cherry, Ethics 133: 1, 2022.

-The Cosmos of Duty: Henry Sidgwick’s Methods of Ethics, by Roger Crisp,
+Review of The Cosmos of Duty: Henry Sidgwick’s Methods of Ethics, by Roger Crisp,

-Journal of Moral Philosophy 12:2, 2018.
+Journal of Moral Philosophy 12: 2, 2018.

 Selected Presentations